By 2035, increase the number of trees by at least 35,000 across the seven Philly Tree Plan priority areas.

 To increase the benefits of trees in the lives of all Philadelphians, we will focus on planting trees in the priority areas.

 We recognize that there are many ways that organizations and communities can contribute to advancing this objective.
-Possible efforts may support tree planting and maintenance and help correct the issues of existing trees that are poorly maintained, poorly sited, and/or imposed without regard to the input or preferences of neighbors and community residents.
-We are seeking to support projects and programs that organizations in Philadelphia believe will be most effective in making progress on the objective above.
+Possible efforts may support tree planting and establishment care, reducing barriers to new trees and building community trust, expanding workforce capacity, and advocating for policy or funding changes that advance equitable canopy growth.
+We are seeking to support projects and programs that organizations working in Philadelphia believe will be most effective in making progress on the objective above.

 We measure progress on this objective by grantee reports of trees planted.